-After that, growth at 5%-8% per annum which is based on expected clientele over time.
+The recoverable amount of a CGU is determined based on value in use calculations using cash flow projections based on financial budgets approved by the Directors covering 5 years period.
+The projections are based on the assumption that the Group can recognise projected sales which growth at 10% per annum which is based on expected clientele over time.
 A prudent approach has been applied with no residual value being factored into these calculations.
 If the projected sales do not materialise there is a risk that the total value of the intangible assets shown above would be impaired.
-A pre-tax discount rate of 8% (2019: 8.50%) per annum was applied to the cash flow projections, after taking into consideration the Group's cost of borrowings, the expected rate of return and various risks relating to the CGU.
+A pre-tax discount rate of 8% (2020: 8%) per annum was applied to the cash flow projections, after taking into consideration the Group's cost of borrowings, the expected rate of return and various risks relating to the CGU.
 The directors have relied on past experience and all external evidence available in determining the assumptions.

-During the financial year, the Group impairment loss amounting to Nil (2019: £4,130) in respect of the goodwill on consolidation.
-A significant proportion of goodwill on consolidation relates to the acquisition of MobilityOne (B) Sdn Bhd which is a CGU and has a carrying amount of £16,091 (2019: £ 16,430).
-Its recoverable amount has been determined based on value in use using cash flow projections and key assumptions as described in (b) above.
+During the financial year, the Group impairment loss amounting to 99,939 (2020: Nil) in respect of the goodwill on consolidation.
+A significant proportion of goodwill on consolidation relates to the acquisition of OneTransfer Remittance Sdn Bhd which is a CGU and has a carrying amount of \pounds 368,178 (2020: \pounds Nil).
+Its recoverable amount has been determined based on a net total assets calculation using discounting future cash flow to be generated by the CGU and key assumptions as described in (b) above.